Fluffy and moist easy vegan apple loaf. Delicious topped with yoghurt and caramelised apples! Gluten-free and refined sugar free variations.

 - To make the loaf: Add all the dry ingredients to a medium-size mixing bowl.
 Mix until there are no lumps.
 Add all of the wet ingredients to the bowl and mix until combined.
 Pour the cake batter into the cake tin.

-- Bake the loaf in the oven for 50 minutes or until a skewer can be inserted into the middle and there is no wet batter on it.
+- Bake the loaf in the oven for 50-70 minutes OR until a skewer can be inserted into the middle and there is no wet batter on it.*** If the cake is still uncooked inside, cover the loaf with an oven safe bowl or aluminium foil, turn down the heat and bake for as long as needed.
 The cake is very moist and there might be some crumbs on the skewer which is fine.

 - Allow the loaf to rest in the tin for at least 5 minutes.
 Remove it from the tin and allow it to cool on a wire rack.